milvus-io/milvus-docs/site/en/quick_start/get_started/insert_delete_vector_python.md

 ---

-# Insert and Delete Vector
+# Insert and Delete Vectors

 You can perform vector operations on collections or partitions.
 This article talks about the following topics: